rsalmond/TIL/isms.md

 ---

-Affective realism: the phenomenon whereby your current affect is integrated into, and informs your experience of reality.
+Affective realism: the phenomenon whereby a persons affect is integrated into, and informs their experience of reality.
+One can only ever experience perceptions informed by affect.
+One cannot "experience" facts.

 ## TODO